 The Mother of All Rock Fights

-For about five or six years now I've been working on writing down my memories of my early childhood in Cuba, which is where I was born and lived my early years before my family escaped to the United States in the 60s.
-I hope to one day pitch it to some publisher.
-The below piece is a second peek at a chapter draft somewhere in the middle of the book.
+For a couple of years now I've been working on writing down my memories of my early childhood in Cuba, which is where I was born and lived my early years before my family escaped to the United States in the 60s.
+I hope to one day pitch it to some publisher, and one of the reasons that I decided to do the whole PA move was to attempt to find the time to work on these memories.
+The below is an early peek at a chapter draft somewhere in the middle of the book.
 It is titled "The Mother of All Rock Fights," and feedback, suggestions and criticism is welcome!

 The Mother of All Rock Fights